JonMUnity/documentation/docs/books/admin_guide/01-presentation.md

 #### MINIX

-* **1987**: Andrew S. Tanenbaum develops MINIX, a simplified UNIX, to teach operating systems in a simple way.
+* **1987**: Andrew S. Tanenbaum develops MINIX, a simplified UNIX, to teach operating systems in an accessible way.
 Mr. Tanenbaum makes the source code of his operating system available.

 #### Linux